Name: Northern Leopard Frog (Lithobates pipiens)

 - In Canada leopard frogs were used in most biology classes at schools as dissection specimens

 - When picked up, can utter a very loud ‘scream’

 - If frightened they will often jump in a zigzag pattern to the closest water source and dive in.

-- Northern leopard frog populations were once widespread throughout the Northern United States and Canada, but current population is decreasing.
+- Northern leopard frog populations were once widespread throughout the northern United States and Canada, but current populations are decreasing.

 - Main threats include introduced nonnative species and habitat loss.